It’s especially important to emphasize ethics when studying media law, since what is legal is sometimes not what is ethical.

 Consequence ethics involves considering the greatest good for the greatest number of people.
 So, in other words, the virtue of an action is determined by its outcome.
 However, taken to its extreme, the greatest good for the majority might be very bad for a minority.
 This is also called utilitarianism.

-Duty ethics (deontological from deon, or duty) Enlightenment philosopher Immanuel Kant (1724-1804) said that we should do what would be right if everyone did it.
+Duty ethics (also called deontological ethics, from deon, or duty) bases ethical decisions on adherence to rules.
+Enlightenment philosopher Immanuel Kant (1724-1804) said that we should do what would be right if everyone did it.
 He called this the categorical imperative.
-Its not the consequences that make and action right or wrong, but the motives of the person doing the action.
+Its not the consequences that make and action right or wrong, but whether they conform to a greater good.

 Immanuel Kant described the categorical imperative with three basic axioms: